How to smoke cheese - A basic beginners guide to follow for those wanting to learn how to smoke cheese for the first time.

 Smoking cheese is best done on a cooler day and your smoker or grill needs to maintain a temperature under 90 degrees.
 This is easiest to accomplish if the air temperature is no higher than 60 °F (16 °C), even with the methods we'll use to keep temperatures low.

-Smoker: I have had my Traeger smoker for a very long time and I would recommend that brand to anyone wanting to learn how to smoke food.
-There are some very reasonably priced smokers out there for under $100.
+What Smoker do I have?
+I have had my Traeger smoker for a very long time and I would recommend that brand to anyone wanting to learn how to smoke food.
+Traegers are kind of pricey but there are some very reasonably priced smokers for under $100.

-PrintHow to Smoke Cheese
+How to Smoke Cheese

 - Cook Time: 2 h